-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 Source: Forbes

-Klobuchar and her husband own “modest homes” in Minneapolis and Washington, DC, according to a report by Vogue.
+Klobuchar and her husband own “modest homes” in Minneapolis and Washington, DC, Vogue reported.

 - source